Deterous/petra/README.md

 usage: `petra.exe strip example.img`

-**Note**: This will extract the unique data from the PSV/VCI header (.hdr), unknown header data (.unk), license (.rif) file, and BlackFin specific data (.blackfin) if it is present.
+**Note**: This will extract the unique data from the PSV/VCI header (.hdr), unknown header data (.unk), license (.rif) file, footer data (.ftr), and BlackFin specific data (.blackfin) if it is present.
 The output files will overwrite any existing files.

 ## Repairing
-Applies given sidecar files (.hdr/.unk/.rif/.blackfin) to a normalized/stripped image, reverting back to the original unique dump file.
+Applies given sidecar files (.hdr/.unk/.rif/.ftr/.blackfin) to a normalized/stripped image, reverting back to the original unique dump file.

 usage: `petra.exe repair example.img`